Slingshot

-A slingshot or catapult is a small hand-powered projectile weapon.
-The classic form consists of a Y-shaped frame, with two natural rubber strips or tubes attached to the upper two ends.
+A slingshot is a small hand-powered projectile weapon.
+The classic form consists of a Y-shaped frame, with two tubes or strips made from either a natural rubber or synthetic elastic material.
+These are attached to the upper two ends.
 The other ends of the strips lead back to a pouch that holds the projectile.
-One hand holds the frame, while the other hand grasps the pocket and draws it back to the desired extent to provide power for the projectile—up to a full span of the arm with sufficiently long bands.
+One hand holds the frame, while the other hand grasps the pocket and draws it back to the desired extent to provide power for the projectile—up to a full span of the arms with sufficiently long bands.